These lists contains the names of pioneer prospectors, miners,

 Larson

-Unfortunately, often a person's last name
+Often a person's last name

 with initials are all that's shown in the source material.
 Sometimes

-a wife's first name is not given but only listed as "Mrs." I
+but only listed as "Mrs." I

 travel through Alaska.

-When searching for a name also look for spellings that are close
+When searching for a name also look for spellings

+difficult.
 Also some immigrants may have change their name to a more Americanized

 A